tzeikob/javascript-patterns/behavioral/observer/README.md

 }
 ```

-> Note: we are using the `setTimeout` function to mimic an asynchronous operation.
+> NOTE: We are using the `setTimeout` function to mimic an asynchronous operation.

 ### Error handling in observable ###